 Marketing and Social Media

-We provide training and back up support to members, associates and clients.
-Over the years, we have helped smaller organizations secure grants and other funding support to develop fully integrated social media platforms including the production of community cable television programming.
+Training, coaching and support services are available to seniors serving organizations to help them secure grants and other funding support to develop fully integrated social media platforms including the production of community cable television programming.
 Because of COVID 19, we’re now providing coaching for online program design and delivery.
 Key volunteers and staff participate in training and practice sessions.

 Ethnographic research is a qualitative method whereby researchers observe and/or interact with a study’s participants in their real-life environment.
 Ethnography was popularised by anthropology, but is used across a wide range of social sciences.